Craig David: 2009–2013: Signed Sealed Delivered and TS5 launch

-David revealed on Twitter that he has worked with record producer Jim Beanz on material for his new album.
+David revealed on Twitter that he had worked with record producer Jim Beanz on material for his new album.
 He also tweeted about working with August Rigo and more recently Fraser T. Smith.
 Whilst doing a show in Russia, David confirmed he had left Universal Music Group and hopes to release his new album in America as well as the UK.
 In February 2011, David agreed to do a desert trek for Comic Relief as part of Red Nose Day 2011.
 A host of celebrities including Dermot O'Leary, Olly Murs and Lorraine Kelly trekked 100 kilometres across a Kenyan desert to raise money for preventable blindness across Africa.

 In May 2011, David made a guest appearance on NRJ12's French reality TV show Les Anges 2 where he offered advice to contestants trying to make a life in Miami.
-Released on 1 August 2011, David features on Erick Morillo's new mix CD Subliminal Invasion on a track titled "Fly Away".
+Released on 1 August 2011, David featured on Erick Morillo's new mix CD Subliminal Invasion on the track "Fly Away".
 David performed at the Michael Jackson tribute concert, held in Cardiff at the Millennium Stadium on 8 October 2011.

 Further to their earlier collaboration, David and Erick Morillo also canvassed a promotional track to DJs and radio stations titled "Get Drunk Up" and also featured it on YouTube.
 Morillo revealed David would appear on a project with Harry Romero and José Nunez, featuring a remix of the track.
 In December, he featured on the Blackout Mode dance track "Freak on the Dancefloor" that appeared on the compilation album R&B Collection 2012.

 In 2012, David featured on a number of tracks whilst recording his own album, including releases with Stereo Palma titled "Our Love" and a collaboration with Mohombi and DJ Asaad titled "Addicted".

-In July 2012, it was revealed David was writing with Backstreet Boys on their 20th-anniversary album, the follow-up to their 2009 album "This Is Us" and the first they released since the return of Kevin Richardson who departed from the band in 2005.
+In July 2012, it was revealed David was writing with the Backstreet Boys on their 20th-anniversary album, the follow-up to their 2009 album This Is Us and the first they released since the return of Kevin Richardson who departed from the group in 2005.

 In January 2013, David announced on Twitter that he had signed a publishing deal with Universal Music Publishing Group (UMPG).
 The deal saw David's publishing company, formally known as Bootyman Music Publishing merge to become JEM Music.

 Starting in March 2013, David embarked on a world tour starting with three shows across Australia, followed by four in Europe (France, Belgium, Germany and the Netherlands) and finally finishing in May with four shows in England (Birmingham, Manchester, Southampton and London).
 In September 2013, Capital FM announced that David's DJ show 'TS5' would move to Capital Xtra every Friday evening from 10:00 pm.